DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

   21. What is the role of browser rendering and how does it affect web performance?
   22. What are the best practices for optimizing server-side performance?
 - [ADVANCED](#advanced)
-  23. How do you diagnose and fix common web performance issues like slow load times or high network latency?
+  23. How do you diagnose and fix slow load times or high network latency?
   24. What is the difference between performance and scalability?
   25. How to optimize database performance in a web application?
   26. How to leverage serverless architectures to improve web performance?